auchak06/Kaili_Auchampach_Notebook/Daily_Log.md

 #### Daily notes to keep track of progress and keep self organized
 Before 3/18/24:
-  * Have been working with Anna Dickfoss to create an ErmBAR deletion of the motility gene (flora) in _V.
+  * Have been working with Anna Dickfoss to create an ErmBAR deletion of the motility gene (flra) in _V.
 Fischeri_
       * So far have successfully replaced the motility gene with the ErmBAR using Hector Burgos deletion protocol
       * Currently doing transformation to incorporate ErmBAR back into genomic sequence